Posted on : December 28, 2018 by Clinic One on Vaccination

-IMOVAX POLIO is presented in the form of a suspension for injection (0.5ml) in a prefilled syringe with an attached needle or with two separate needles box of 1 or 20.
+POLIOVAC is presented in the form of a suspension for injection (0.5ml) in a prefilled syringe.

 For infants, children, and adults for the prevention of poliomyelitis caused by poliovirus Types 1, 2 and 3.
 For primary vaccination and as a booster.

-- From 6 weeks of age, IMOVAX POLIO may be administered following the 6, 10, 14-week schedule.
+- From 6 weeks of age, POLIOVAC may be administered following the 6, 10, and 14-week schedule.
 As per the recommendations of the Expanded Programme on immunization of the World Health Organization.

 - For non-vaccinated adults.
-2 successive injections of 0.5ml must be given at intervals of one or
+2 successive injections of 0.5 ml must be given at intervals of one or Preferably 2 months.

 In children, in the second year of life, a 4th dose (1st booster) is administered one year after the 3rd injection.

-A booster is given every 5 years in children and adolescents and ever 1 year in adults.
+A booster is given every 5 years to children and adolescents and every 1 year to adults.

-The preferred route of administration is intramuscular, through the vaccine may also be given subcutaneously.
+The preferred route of administration is intramuscular; the vaccine may also be given subcutaneously.

-The preferred site of intramuscular injection is the mid-lateral aspects of’ the thigh in infants and toddlers and the deltoid muscle in children, adolescents, and adults.
+The preferred site of intramuscular injection is the mid-lateral aspect of the thigh in infants and toddlers and the deltoid muscle in children, adolescents, and adults.

-Do not use IMOVAX POLIO if you or your child
+Do not use POLIOVAC if you or your child

 - Are allergic to active substances, to one of the excipients, to neomycin, to streptomycin or to polymyxin B or have had an allergic reaction following a previous injection of this vaccine

-- Have a fever of acute illness, in this case, vaccination should be postponed.
+- Have a fever or acute illness, in this case, vaccination should be postponed.

-Take special care with IMOVAX POLIO if you or our child
+Take special care with POLIOVAC if you or our child

 - Have thrombocytopenia (insufficient blood platelets, which play an important role in coagulation) or a bleeding disorder, because of the bleeding that can occur during the intramuscular administration of the vaccine.